(Translate this site)

 "What the hell?
 We can't jump a river!"

-"Trust me.
-We can do it.
+"Trust me: we can do it.
 If we can get enough speed."

 We were now over 120 by my speedometer, and still accelerating.
 Into the unknown.